makers-for-life/makair/README.md

   </a>
 </p>

 _Notice: this video shows an old MakAir hardware, that is now deprecated.
-See below for pictures of our latest production hardware. 👇_
+See below for pictures of our latest production-grade hardware (with a touchscreen panel). 👇_

 ---